Yen to Peso Forecast 2026, 2027, 2028, 2029, 2030 - XS

 • Interest rate impact

 Interest rates sit at the heart of the trend.
 The BSP has kept rates high, offering attractive yields.
-At the same time, the Bank of Japan has stuck with very loose policy.
-This wide gap has been the biggest reason behind the long-term slide in JPY/PHP.
+At the same time, the Bank of Japan has stuck with a very loose policy.
+This wide gap has been the primary driver of the long-term slide in JPY/PHP.
 For the yen to stage a meaningful comeback, the BoJ would likely need to start closing that gap.

 • Risk sentiment impact